Are you thinking of buying a good charcoal smoker? Well, you have come to the right place. Let us look at this list of five best charcoal smokers.

 Why, you ask?
 For one thing, controlling temperatures using a charcoal smoker is incredibly easy.
 A smoker is only as good as the ease with which you can control the temperatures.
 If the temperatures are too high, your meat will end up being too dry.
 Extremely low heat may result in uncooked meat, which is not only tasteless, but also unhealthy.
 Additionally, smoking meat using a charcoal smoker does not require constant attention.
 Moreover, cooking your meat over a best charcoal smoker gives it a tasty flavor due to the intense smoke penetration.

-What is the best charcoal smoker available in the market?
+What is the best charcoal smoker for beginners and experts?

 If any charcoal smoker deserves the top position for being the best, then it has to be the Weber Smokey Mountain Cooker.
 This 22 &1/2 Inches smoker is of superior quality.
 It is manufactured by the Weber Company, which has been long known to produce great cooking equipment for years.
 The grates of this smoker are nickel- coated which makes them durable.
 The handles of the smoker are heat resistant.
 It also comes with a high quality thermometer and storage cover as well as a wood chip.
 The wood chip allows you to add various woods to increase the flavor of your meat.
 The smoker comes with a ten year warranty as proof of how high quality it is.